zoxpx/pxdocs/content/shared/gce/instance-role.md

 Provide the instances running Portworx privileges to access the GCP API server.
 This is the preferred method since it requires the least amount of setup on each instance.

-- **Compute Admin Role**
+- **Owner and Compute Admin Roles**

-    The Compute Admin Role provides portworx access to the Google Cloud Storage APIs to provision persistent disks.
+    These Roles provides portworx access to the Google Cloud Storage APIs to provision persistent disks.
+Make sure the service account for the instances has these roles.

 - **Cloud KMS predefined roles**